 And integral part of the Iron Sky publicity campaign is a system called Demand to See Iron Sky, which can be found in www.ironsky.net/demand/.
 It enables the visitors to demand to see the movie in cinemas in their home city.
 The fans validate their demand with their e-mail address, which makes it easy for the filmmakers to reach their fans in certain city or geographical area.

 Iron Sky offers the fans and the followers a view behind the scenes as the movie is being made.
-The team publishes monthly Iron Sky Signal documentaries online at YouTube (www.youtube.com/energiaproductions).
+The team publishes Iron Sky Signal documentaries online at YouTube (www.youtube.com/energiaproductions).
 In these videos the making of crew visits different departments, such as the art or costume department, and shows the audience how a multi million euro sci-fi movie is actually produced.
-In addition to this the film crew publishes shorter video diaries, such as the Director’s Diary, which Timo films during his work day often in a daily basis.
+In addition to this the film crew publishes shorter video diaries, such as the Director’s Diary, which director Timo Vuorensola films during his work day.

 The movie is only one part of the Iron Sky family of products.
-In addition to the merchandise there are several other Iron Sky themed products coming out both before the movie, and after it is out.
+In addition to the merchandise there are several other Iron Sky themed products have come out during and after the production.
+These include:

 Energia Productions was founded by Samuli Torssonen after the success of Star Wreck.
 Energia Productions is responsible for the visual effects of Iron Sky.